 There is a growing epidemic of childhood obesity.
 The reasons for this is multifactorial, one of those factors being highly processed and high sugar foods and beverages.

 An unexpected family dynamic between my parents, and Graeme and I is how we choose to feed our children.
-My mom in particular feels that if my daughter is willing to eat or drink something, then just give it to her regardless of the nutritional content.
+My mom in particular feels that if my daughter (her granddaughter) wants to eat or drink something, then she should be able to have it, regardless of the nutritional content.
 I grew up being able to eat whatever I wanted, and it was often high sugar content foods.
-My fear is that if all my children know are high sugar foods, then this is all they will be willing to eat instead of healthier alternatives.
+My fear is that if my children are exposed frequently to high sugar foods, then this is all they will be willing to eat instead of healthier alternatives.

 Does Early Introduction of High Sugar Foods or Drinks Increase The Risk of Obesity?